Approx. 2 months

 Investigate the diamonds data set alongside Facebook Data Scientist, Solomon Messing.
 He'll recap many of the strategies covered in the course and show how predictive modeling can allow us to determine a good price for a diamond.
 As a final project, you will create your own exploratory data analysis on a data set of your choice.

-Dean Eckles is social scientist, statistician, and member of the Data Science team at Facebook.
+Dean Eckles is a social scientist, statistician, and member of the Data Science team at Facebook.
 His primary focus is how interactive technologies affect human behavior by mediating, amplifying, and directing social influence — and the statistical methods to study these processes.
 Dean holds degrees from Stanford University in philosophy (BA), cognitive science (BS, MS), and statistics (MS), and communication (PhD).